-- Is a ClubLink Member subject to a Food and Beverage Minimum?
+- Is there a Food and Beverage Minimum?

-All ClubLink Members (other than Non-Resident Members, Intermediates and Junior Members) are subject to a food and beverage minimum.
-Food and beverage expenditures at all ClubLink facilities, including locations in Florida, will apply towards the Member's minimum.
-The period runs from Jan.
-1 through Dec.
-31. The minimum amounts are not pre-billed.
-The unspent minimum, if any, at the end of the year, will be applied to the Member’s account.
-Taxes and service charges do not count towards unspent food and beverage minimums.
+All ClubLink Members (other than Non-Resident Members, Intermediates and Junior Members) are subject to an annual minimum spend on food and beverage.
+Food and beverage items settled to your Member account at any ClubLink location (including Florida) accrue to your minimum spend requirement.
+Any unspent minimum at the end of the year will be applied to the Member’s account.
+Note that taxes, gratuities or service charges do not count towards food and beverage minimums.